Electric motors, both AC and DC have common characteristics whereby they produce high inrush currents on starting and during their run up.

 Wound Rotor Motors with Slip Rings

-This type of motor is still used for high power (600kW+) or medium voltage (3.3kV+) applications in arduous operating conditions – as pumps and cement plants – where the combination of exact control and very high reliability is hard to achieve with variable speed drives.
+This type of motor is still used for high power (600kW+) or medium voltage (3.3kV+) applications in arduous operating conditions – such as pumps and cement plants – where the combination of exact control and very high reliability is hard to achieve with variable speed drives.
 The rotor windings are brought out to slip rings which are short-circuited during running.
 During start-up multiple sets of resistors are connected across the slip rings to control the starting current.
 As the motor speeds up the resistances are removed in timed steps by the use of short-circuiting contactors.

-Closed Transition Resistors for Star-Delta Starters
+Closed Transition Resistors for Star-Delta Starter

 Squirrel Cage AC Motor Resistors